Essential information for potential buyers of Falabellas.

 Unfortunately it is often the case that once a client has been the subject of fraudulent marketing, they too will continue to call their horses Falabella horses.

 We have the greatest of respect for all animal life.
-A part-bred Falabella or 'blend' is just as loveable as a Falabella and may look identical.
+A part-bred Falabella or 'blend' is just as loveable as a Falabella and may look very similar.

-Prior to her first Falabella imports, Lady Fisher had a miniature horse stud based on Shetland and British Spotted Ponies.
-Some of these were later crossed with the Falabella imports.
-Those Falabella imports were DNA tested for AMHA registration in the 1990's and this has been a useful tool in establishing the Falabella lines, some of which had found their way onto the registers of several unauthorised societies.
+Prior to her first Falabella imports, Lady Fisher had a miniature horse stud based on Shetland and British Spotted Ponies, some of which were later crossed with the Falabella imports.
+Those Falabella imports were DNA tested for AMHA registration in the 1990's and this has been a useful tool in establishing the Falabella lines.

 The family tree of a beautiful part-bred Falabella, Andrea 11 of Kilverstone, full brother to the famous Edwardo of Kilverstone.